 Not enough to go 'round

-The demand for Egyptian cotton is huge, but Egypt's cotton crop is small (and has been declining) compared with other cotton-producing nations.
-Egypt only just makes the top 30 cotton producers in the world.
+The demand for Egyptian cotton is huge, but Egypt's cotton crop is very small compared with other cotton-producing nations.
+Egypt is down the list, regularly falling between the top 20-30 cotton producers in the world.
+Australia produces more cotton (number 8 at the time of writing) and in 2016, Egypt didn't even make the top 30 cotton producers.

 Image credit: Bloomberg, check out this report for more.